Jordan Law Accident & Injury Lawyers

 When Does the Clock Start?

-1. Discovery Rule:
+1. The Discovery Rule

-• If the injury or defect wasn’t immediately apparent, the statute of limitations may start from the date you discovered (or should have discovered) the defect.
+If the injury or defect wasn’t immediately obvious, the clock may start later—on the date you discovered (or reasonably should have discovered) the defect.
+Example: A defective medical implant causes internal injuries that aren’t diagnosed until months after surgery.

-2. Minors and Incapacitated Victims:
+2. Minors and Incapacitated Victims

-• For minors or individuals who are mentally incapacitated, the clock may be paused (or “tolled”) until they reach adulthood or recover capacity.
+If the injured person is a minor or mentally incapacitated, the statute of limitations can be paused (“tolled”) until they reach adulthood or regain capacity.

 How to Protect Your Rights